Work with work item workflows

 Add your workflow to the scheme.
 (See Configuring workflow schemes for more detailed information.)

-To finish activating your workflow, associate the workflow scheme it's in with a project (if an issue type is not defined in the project's issue type scheme, that specific workflow is not used):
+To finish activating your workflow, associate the workflow scheme it's in with a project (if a work type is not defined in the project's work type scheme, that specific workflow is not used):

 Click Associate to begin the migration process.

-Each issue needs to have a valid status, so you may need to assign statuses to a select number of issues after you switch workflow schemes.
+Each work item needs to have a valid status, so you may need to assign statuses to a select number of work items after you switch workflow schemes.

-A Jira project must always be associated with a workflow scheme, since all issues must move through a workflow.
+A Jira project must always be associated with a workflow scheme, since all work items must move through a workflow.
 To disassociate a custom workflow scheme from a project, simply associate that project to the default workflow scheme instead.

 To add a transition, open your workflow in text mode: